AzureCR/vscode-securesupplychain/README.md

 ### User Experience:
 #### On right click
 Users can access the feature by first navigating to the Registries panel within the Docker View of vscode.
-Be sure to be logged into a Registry and go to a repository holding the desired image to show referrers.

 ![Alt text](<resources/readme/commandGuide.png>)